m-rzb/screen-recorder-for-steamdeck/README.md

 See installation instructions at https://crankshaft.space/

+## Installing on your Steam Deck.

+You need to be in Desktop Mode.
-Download "Install Recapture CLI Wrapper.desktop" using this link [this link](https://raw.githubusercontent.com/m-rzb/Screen-recorder-for-steamdeck/testing/Install%20Recapture%20CLI%20Wrapper.desktop) on your Steam Deck, then run it.
-(Right click and save file.)
+Download "Install Recapture CLI Wrapper.desktop" using this link [this link](https://raw.githubusercontent.com/m-rzb/Screen-recorder-for-steamdeck/testing/Install%20Recapture%20CLI%20Wrapper.desktop) on your Steam Deck.
+Right click the link and save the file somewere you can find.
+No need to make the file executable.
+Double clicking the downloaded file will download the Recapture plugin and install a script as well as create a Desktop Icon.
+You can add the Recapture.desktop file as Non-Steam Game.

 On Steam Deck the Recapture plugin should be installed here: